hapijs/catbox/README.md

 [![Build Status](https://secure.travis-ci.org/walmartlabs/catbox.png)](http://travis-ci.org/walmartlabs/catbox)

-### Overview

-The provided implementations include Redis and MongoDB support (each must be manually installed and configured).
+The provided implementation includes support for Redis, MongoDB, and an experimental memory store (each must be manually installed and configured).  _'Catbox'_ is useful for conveniently managing item cache rules and storage.

+### Client

 Catbox has a _'Client'_ constructor that takes the following options.

 * `engine` - the cache server implementation.
 Options are redis, mongodb, and memory. (required)
 * `host` - the cache server hostname.